RebelToolbox/RebelDocumentation/tutorials/best_practices/node_alternatives.rst

 3. :ref:`Resource <class_Resource>`: Only slightly more complex than Reference.
-   They have the innate ability to serialize/deserialize (i.e. save and load) their object properties to/from Godot resource files.
+   They have the innate ability to serialize/deserialize (i.e. save and load) their object properties to/from Rebel resource files.

    - **Example:** Scripts, PackedScene (for scene files), and other types like each of the :ref:`AudioEffect <class_AudioEffect>` classes.
 Each of these